slatedocs/slate/source/includes/v4/_events.md

 > The above command returns JSON structured like the single events calendar, but for all events.

-The global calender provides a nice way to check wether dates are available for a day in range or not.
+The global calender provides a nice way to check whether dates are available for a day in range or not.
 With the default mode, the return value for each day in the specified range is a simple boolean.

 ### Available filters: